practicaltech/TechFest/2021/gathering_4/README(in progress).md

   <li>Upload the code</li>
   <li>Switch the black wire to 5v.
 We do this <i>after</i> we change the code so as to not send a voltage signal to a pin we programmed as OUTPUT (this causes problems).</li>
   <li>Open up the serial monitor (Ctrl + Shift + M), what do you see?
 Re-upload the code if you need to.</li>
+  <li>Check out the information at the end on preventing noise/pulldowns.</li>
 </ol>
 <br>